3310 Lawbreakers

 On July 1, 2016, the Georgia State Legislature lifted the permanent disqualification for individuals who after August 22, 1996, were convicted of a felony related to the possession, use or distribution of a controlled substance.

 If a drug felon has been incarcerated and is released from prison, then they may become eligible for benefits if they remain compliant with the general and special conditions of their parole or probation.
-If they are noncompliant with the terms of their parole or probation, they will become ineligible for FS benefits.
+If they are noncompliant with the terms of their parole or probation, they will become ineligible for SNAP benefits.

 Additional Convicted Felons

 Section 4008, of The Agricultural Act of 2014, prohibits anyone convicted of aggravated sexual abuse, murder, sexual exploitation and abuse of children, sexual assault as defined in the Violence Against Women Act of 1994, or a similar State law after February 7, 2014, and who is also not in compliance with the terms of their sentence or a fleeing felon from receiving SNAP benefits.
-Applicants must attest to whether he or she, or any other member of the household, has been convicted of such a crime.
+Applicants must attest to whether he or she, or any other member of the household, have been convicted of such a crime.
 Convictions for conduct that occurred on or before the date of enactment do not apply.

-Lawbreakers Becoming Eligible for FS Benefits
+Lawbreakers Becoming Eligible for SNAP Benefits

 Accept and document the A/R’s statement of his/her parole or probation status unless questionable.
 If questionable, verify with the appropriate law enforcement agency or court.